10 Easy Ways to Cool Down Your Dog in Summer

 9. Frozen Chew Toys

 Just like you enjoy something cool or cold on a hot day, so will your dog.
 It will help keep him cool.
 All you need to do is grab his/her favorite durable toy and pop it in the freezer for a bit.
-If you don’t have a freezer-friendly dog toy, this is one your pup may love!
+I like freezing Henry’s lick mat for a frozen treat.

 Similar to a frozen chew toy, this will help cool your dog off.
 However, it won’t last as long.
 Some dogs don’t like toys or don’t understand toys as well, like my dog Henry.
 This is a great option for these dogs.